thanos-io/promql-engine/README.md

 To work around this issue, operators expose a `Series()` method which returns the labels for all time series that they will ever produce (for all `Next()` calls).
 Operators at the very bottom of the tree, like vector and matrix selectors, have this information since they are responsible for loading data from storage.
 Other operators can then call `Series()` on the downstream operator and pre-compute all possible outputs.

 Even though this might look like an expensive operation, its cost is identical to just one evaluation step.
 Knowing sizes of input and output vectors also allows us to:
-* allocate memory very precisely by properly sizing vector pools (see section bellow),
+* allocate memory very precisely by properly sizing vector pools (see section below),
 * use arrays instead of maps for indexing data, leading to faster execution times due to having less allocations and using index-based lookups, and
 * use tight loops in operators by eliminating conditional statements associated with maps.

 #### Vector pools

-Since time series are decoded one step at a time, vectors between execution execution steps can be recycled manually instead of relying on the garbage collector.
+Since time series are decoded one step at a time, vectors between execution steps can be recycled manually instead of relying on the garbage collector.
 Each operator has its own pool that it uses to allocate new step vectors and send results to its upstream.
 Whenever the upstream operator is finished with processing a step vector, it will return that vector to the pool of its downstream so that it can be reused again for subsequent steps.

 #### Memory limits